For English Speakers

 From 1st grade through 10th grade, classes taught in English may include: English, Social Studies, some Math, Sciences, Art, Music, and Physical Education.
 In most of those classes, students are grouped according to their fluency in English.
 Anglophone students are placed in groups in which the level of instruction compares favorably to the Honors programs of the best independent schools of the area.

-In 11th grade, students who are fluent in English may elect to continue either in
+In 11th grade, students may elect to continue either in

 - the International Baccalaureate track taught in English, with the option to prepare a bilingual IB if they qualify to take both English and French as a language A